hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/064_the_freedom_of_the_soul.md

 it has been most poetically expressed by a great Vedantin philosopher, in the title of one of his books — "The attainment of our own empire".
 That empire is ours; we have lost it and we have to regain it.
-The Mâyâvâdin, however, says that this losing of the empire was a hallucination; you never lost it.
+The Māyāvādin, however, says that this losing of the empire was a hallucination; you never lost it.
 This is the only difference.

 Although all the systems agree so far that we had the empire, and that